The Big Match: The Big Match on DVD

 In April 2009 a series of Big Match titles were released on DVD for clubs including Manchester United and Tottenham Hotspur.
-An edition due to be released for Liverpool, entitled Liverpool: Match of the 70's, while containing Big Match content, was unable to be released under the name due to contractual issues.
+Editions due to be released for Liverpool and Arsenal, entitled Match of the 70's, while containing Big Match content, was unable to be released under the name due to contractual issues.

-May 2009 saw the release of further DVDs in the range, including Big Match releases for West Ham United, Newcastle United, Chelsea, and Arsenal (released under the Match of the 70's banner).
+May 2009 saw the release of further DVDs in the range, including Big Match releases for West Ham United, Newcastle United, Chelsea.

-Later editions in the series include discs centered on Everton, Manchester City, Leeds United, Aston Villa, Wolves, two volumes of QPR matches and the England national team.
+Later editions in the series include discs centered on Everton, Manchester City, Aston Villa, Wolves, Sunderland A.F.C., two volumes of QPR and Leeds United matches and the England national team.

 As well as selected match highlights, the bonus content includes much additional footage including the Fun Spot.
 Viewers' Letters, and the surreal sight of Kevin Keegan, Mick Channon and Elton John presenting the show in December 1976.
 Other highlights include clips of Peter Taylor talking about his ill-fated book on Brian Clough (which led to their split), a 38-year-old Martin Peters, Brazil 1970 and a clip of a 21-year-old Diego Maradona.